Gauri10Rawat/TruHealth/README.md

   ![image](https://user-images.githubusercontent.com/114678694/196738791-3f3404da-e5cf-42aa-8004-ff4819e86fa1.png)
 <h1 align="center">TruHealth</h1>

-TruHealth is an application that helps you to maintain **Good Health**.
+TruHealth is an application that helps you maintain good health.
 <h3>TruHealth:TruHealth is a state of optimal physical, mental and social well-being and not merely the absence of disease.</h3>

 Hey!
 If you are feeling that your health is not going in right direction or you are feeling depressed, then **TruHealth** comes with a solution.